Saturday, June 20, 2015

 Claims are made that the DSS manuscripts often agree with the Septuagint over the Masoretic text.
 This is highly misleading and mostly based on nothing more then that the DSS contains some of the Apocryphal books that were included in the Septuagint.
 Which includes stuff written to be added to Daniel and Esther.
 The Isaiah Scroll certainly matches the Masoretic text far more then the Septuagint.

 I defend Almah meaning Virgin without appealing to the Septuagint at all.
-In fact using the Septuagint to prove that is undermined by that the Septuagint also used Parthenos of Dinah after she is raped in Genesis 34.
+In fact using the Septuagint to prove that is undermined by the fact that the Septuagint also used Parthenos of Dinah after she is raped in Genesis 34.
 The Hebrew uses neither Almah or Bethulah in that chapter.

 I'm going to quote from a Jewish website incorrectly asserting that Almah doesn't mean Virgin because of some important facts it points out about the Septuagint.